srkobakian/masters/progress.md

     - check buffer distance is appropriate
     - vastly improved buffer grid, rolling average minimum and maximum of the centroids in Australian border
     - created a sandbox for easier testing and implementation of changes

 A. Completed exam for FIT9133

 ##  NOVEMBER

-*A. Prepare thesis chapter for submission*
+1. Create a main function to call others
+    - Provide output as a list of two, the hexmap allocations and tibble with geometry column

-1. Allowed faceting map in Victoria by the SA4 levels
+1. *Allowed faceting map in Victoria by the SA4 levels*
+A. *Prepare thesis chapter for submission*

-##  JANUARY
+##  JANUARY - FEBRUARY

-(2) Preparation of survey questions
+2. *Preparation of survey questions*

+## MARCH

-A. ETC4541: Bayesian time series econometrics: Semester 1, Monash University
+A. *ETC4541: Bayesian time series econometrics: Semester 1, Monash University*

+## APRIL

+A. *Annual Progress Report*

+## MAY

+2. *Execution of experiment*
+2. *Data Analysis*

+## JUNE

+2. *Data Analysis*
+A. *Complete exam for ETC4541*

+## JULY

+A. *Prepare thesis chapter for submission*

+## AUGUST - SEPTEMBER

+3. *Apply transformation algorithm, polygons to hexagons*

+## OCTOBER

+3. *Prepare thesis chapter for submission*

+## NOVEMBER

+A. *Complete masters thesis*